 Knott’s Berry Farm

 Knott's Berry Farm will employ the same basic health and safety protocols that you will find across the other California theme parks.
-While the theme park does not yet have a reopening date, we love how Knott's is giving guests a taste of the theme park with some open-air dining and shopping events inside the closed park.
+While the theme park does not yet have a reopening date, we love how Knott's has been giving guests a taste of the theme park with some open-air dining and shopping events inside the closed park.
+The sold-out events tell us that people are ready to return to their favorite theme parks.
 The Knott's Berry Farm Hotel reopened Aug.
 21.

-Knott's has been hosting various food events inside the theme park this summer and fall.
-This fall, on select days, guests can get attend the Taste of Fall-O-Ween inside the closed theme park.
+Knott's has been hosting various Knott's Berry Farm events inside the theme park this summer and fall.
+This fall, on select days, guests could get attend the Taste of Fall-O-Ween inside the closed theme park.
+For the holiday season, guests can attend Taste of Merry Farm for holiday decor and festive food and drink.
 Rides are not open for these food events, but that does not seem to stop the foodies and theme park lovers from coming to get a taste of the fun.

 Guests purchase a tasting card in advance to be able to enter the open-air food events.
 Hungry for the details?
 Hop over to our Knott's Berry Farm reopening post.

 We hopped by the Taste of Calico in July just to be near some of our favorite roller coasters and try to the tasty foods.
-Knott's offered entertainment, music and even some of the Knott's "residents" such as the working blacksmith.
+Knott's offered entertainment, music and even some of the Knott's "residents," such as the working blacksmith.
 We saw great mask compliance, a lot of physical distancing space and plenty of large picnic tables and other seating for enjoying the food.
-It was nice to be near our favorite roller coasters even if we couldn't go on them.
-We enjoyed the magic show, western entertainment, DJ and visiting the blacksmith, all within new guidelines to remind us of what we have to look forward to in the new normal.
+A Taste of Merry Farm filled our frog bellies and froggy hearts with so much holiday goodness!

 During the Knott's Berry Farm reopening, you can expect the following policies and procedures: